Olivia Langdon Clemens: Life after wedding

 Olivia and Samuel moved to Buffalo, New York, where they lived in a house purchased for them by Olivia's father, Jervis Langdon.
 Life was difficult for them at first.
 Jervis died of cancer in August, followed a month later by Olivia's friend Emma Nye, who died in the Clemens' home.
 Their first child, Langdon Clemens, was born in November but was premature.
 Olivia contracted typhoid fever and became very ill.
 The Clemens family then moved to Elmira, so that Olivia's family could watch over her and Langdon.

 In 1871, the family moved again, to Hartford, Connecticut, where they rented a large house in the Nook Farm neighborhood and quickly became important members of the social and literary scene there.
 They were well off due to Samuel Clemens' earnings from his books and lectures, and Olivia's inheritance, and they lived lavishly.
-In 1874, they moved into a distinctive house they had had built on land they had purchased until 1891.
+In 1874, they moved into a distinctive house they had had built on land they had purchased; they lived there until 1891.

 Langdon, their son, died in 1872, a year and a half after his birth.
-Three daughters were born: Olivia Susan (called "Susy") in 1872, Clara in 1874, and Jean (called "Jane") in 1880.
+Three daughters were born: Olivia Susan (called "Susy") in 1872; Clara in 1874; and Jean (born "Jane") in 1880.

 The family left for Europe in 1891 and lived there for four years.
 This was mainly prompted by financial need—Samuel's investments in a publishing company and the Paige Compositor lost money, and the family's expenses were catching up with them.
 They permanently closed up the Hartford house and spent the four years in various temporary accommodations.
 In 1894, Samuel was forced to declare bankruptcy.
 Olivia was given "preferred creditor" status, and all Samuel's copyrights were assigned to her.
 These measures saved the family's financial future.